openreports/reports-api/policy-report/README.md

-# Kubernetes Policy Report API
+# Report API

-**NOTE: The Policy Report API specification is currently in review.
-See [KEP 4447](https://github.com/kubernetes/enhancements/pull/4448)**

-The Kubernetes Policy Report API enables uniform reporting of results and findings from policy engines, scanners, or other tooling.
+The Report API enables uniform reporting of results and findings from policy engines, scanners, or other tooling.

 This repository contains the API specification and Custom Resource Definitions (CRDs).

 ## Concepts

-The API provides a `ClusterPolicyReport` and its namespaced variant `PolicyReport`.
+The API provides a `ClusterReport` and its namespaced variant `Report`.

-Each `PolicyReport` contains a set of `results` and a `summary`.
+Each `Report` contains a set of `results` and a `summary`.
 Each `result` contains attributes such as the source policy and rule name, severity, timestamp, and the resource.

 ## Reference